UNO-Robotics/motion/README.md

 ### Previous examples

-This library has been used by UNO Robotics for many years.
-Here are some complete code examples from past year's competitions:
+This library has been used by UNO Robotics for many years and previous users have published their code:

 [Yamaraz](https://github.com/nrayamajhee/Yamaraz).